How to Start an OnlyFans Agency (and Skip the Chatter Team)

 - The chatting problem is the whole problem.
 Most new agency owners budget for ads and a manager and forget that one creator needs round-the-clock DM coverage.
 That single oversight is the most common reason new agencies fail in the first 90 days.

 - Chatter labor is the cost beginners underestimate by the most.
-Independent reporting puts offshore OnlyFans chatter wages at $3.50–$5.50/hour, and 2.0–2.4 chatter seats are required per creator for genuine 24/7 coverage (OFM-Tools, Vice), that is two-plus people per creator before you've earned a dollar.
+Hourly chatter rates in offshore sourcing regions are $3.50-$5.50, and 24/7 chatter rotations require 2.0-2.4 seats per creator (OFM-Tools, Vice), that is two-plus people per creator before you've earned a dollar.

 - You make the human-vs-autonomous decision on day one whether you realize it or not.
 Hiring chatters commits you to recruiting, training, scheduling, and ~55% annual turnover.
 An autonomous AI removes that operation entirely.
 Choosing by default is still choosing.